Wildflower Wonder: Plant Butterfly Highway Seeds for Pollinators and Wild Birds

 Spring Is Seeds Season!

-Looking forward into February, 2024, NCWF is spotlighting “For the Love of Birds,” directing attention to the vital avian members of our North Carolina ecosystems.
-There is no better way to show your support for North Carolina birds than to ensure that your yard, garden bed, or window planter is ready for the wildlife species that depend on it most.
+There is no better way to show your support for North Carolina pollinators, birds, and other wildlife species than to ensure that your yard, garden bed, or window planter is ready for the wildlife species that depend on it most.

 One easy way to make your yard a safer, more productive place for wildlife is through planting a packet of Butterfly Highway native seeds.
 Not only do these seeds produce plants that provide critical habitat and nectar sources for pollinators in the warm season, they also support wild birds, including American goldfinches, Carolina wrens, tufted titmice, indigo buntings, and so many more.